TheGrizzlyDev/vino/internal/pkg/runc/cli_parser_design.md

                 *   If `currentArg` is not a flag (or `stopFlagParsing` is `true`), it must match the next expected `Ordered` slot (`Subcommand`, `Literal`, `Argument`, or `Arguments`).
 If it's not, or if the `Ordered` slots are exhausted, it's an error.
                 *   `Subcommand` and `Literal` slots are strictly matched.
                 *   `Argument` slots consume the next single argument.
-                *   `Arguments` slots consume all remaining arguments for that segment.
+                *   `Arguments` slots consume all remaining arguments for that segment until a following `Literal` slot's value is encountered.
             *   **When processing a top-level `Literal` slot (e.g., `Literal{Value: "--"}`):**
                 *   It strictly expects that literal value at the current position in the `args` slice.
 If it's not present, parsing fails.
                 *   If the `Literal` is `"--"`, `stopFlagParsing` is set to `true`, ensuring no more flags are parsed for subsequent arguments.
             *   **When processing a top-level `Arguments` slot:**
-                *   It consumes all remaining arguments in the `args` slice, effectively acting as a "catch-all" for trailing arguments.
+                *   It consumes all remaining arguments in the `args` slice, stopping early if the next slot is a `Literal` whose value is encountered.
+This slot acts as a "catch-all" for trailing arguments.
         *   Finally, it checks for any unexpected trailing arguments that were not consumed by any slot.
+        *   If all slots are satisfied and no extraneous arguments remain, `Parse` returns `(true, nil)`.
+If a slot fails to match after a preliminary match (e.g., wrong flag value), it returns `(true, err)`.
+If the overall shape does not match the command (e.g., different subcommand name), it returns `(false, nil)`.

 This structured approach provides a powerful and explicit way to define complex CLI parsing rules, enhancing readability, maintainability, and composability.